sjentsch/lsjDocs/_pages/Ch13_ANOVA_02.rst

 to understand this, you need a slightly deeper understanding of what ANOVA is and what the mean squares values actually are.

 The next section discusses that in a bit of detail, but for readers that aren’t interested in the details of what the test is actually measuring I’ll cut to the chase.
 In order to complete our hypothesis test we need to know the sampling distribution for *F* if the null hypothesis is true.
 Not surprisingly, the sampling distribution for the *F* statistic under the null hypothesis is an *F* distribution.
-If you recall our discussion of the *F* distribution in Chapter `Introduction to probability <Ch07_Probability.html#introduction-to-probability>`__, the *F*-distribution has two parameters, corresponding to the two degrees of freedom involved.
+If you recall our discussion of the *F* distribution in chapter :doc:`Introduction to probability <Ch07_Probability>`, the *F*-distribution has two parameters, corresponding to the two degrees of freedom involved.
 The first one *df*\ :sub:`1` is the between groups degrees of freedom |df_b|, and the second one *df*\ :sub:`2` is the within groups degrees of freedom |df_w|\.

 A summary of all the key quantities involved in a one-way ANOVA, including the formulas showing how they are calculated, is shown in :numref:`tab-anovatable`.

 .. _tab-anovatable:
 .. table:: All of the key quantities involved in an ANOVA organised